 "And we need to change, and we will change, the way we behave.
 I'm fed up with the Punch and Judy politics of Westminster, the name calling, backbiting, point scoring, finger pointing."
 David Cameron's Conservative victory speech, December 2005.
-It's over a decade since Tony Blair left Downing Street and forewent the weekly ordeal of… Continue reading Book Review: Punch and Judy Politics – An Insiders’ Guide to Prime Minister’s Questions
+It's over a decade since Tony Blair left Downing Street and forewent the weekly ordeal of… Continue reading Punch and Judy: In Defence of Prime Minister’s Questions

 "In Lancashire, babies don't toddle, they side-step.
 Queuing women talk of 'nipping round the blindside'.
 Rugby league provides our cultural adrenalin.
 It's a physical manifestation of our rules of life, comradeship, honest endeavour, and a staunch, often ponderous allegiance to fair play."
 Colin Welland The quote from Oscar-winning writer Colin Welland has been repeated amongst… Continue reading Seize The Day: Twelve Ways To Make Rugby League Great Again